Possibly opening 6th April depending on Government Ruling

 PLEASE NOTE OUR MAIN CONCERN IS SAFETY

 We are the largest knife and tomahawk throwing club in the UK and were formed on the 24th August 2016.
 The founding members are Alan K Parish, Roger Nuttall and Terry Longhurst.
 The club has grown in popularity in this short time and our aim is to promote a fun and safe environment to practice this great sport of precision knife and tomahawk throwing.
 Check out the Video section to see some of the events and competitions we run throughout the year.
 We work closely with the Scouts and help teach the scout leaders to set up and run ranges safely throughout the country.The club is run using K.A.T.T.A. guidelines.
 The club meets every other Tuesday and the occasional weekend all year round and now we are able to meet at Target Sports World every Thursday.
 Every club day I post on the E.B.T.
 Facebook group so its the easy way to stay in touch with all the latest news and pictures.
 Join the group at Facebook .
 If you have any questions please use the contact form.

 The purpose of K.A.T.T.A. is to foster the art/sport of throwing knives, axes, double bit axes and tomahawks in the UK and to offer help in the promotion of this sport and its impeccable safety record

-Our range fee for your first visit is £20.00 for the session which includes all equipment and instruction.
-If you are invited to join afterwards the future cost is £10.00 per year membership and then £10.00 per session if you use our equipment or if you have your own legal equipment which passes our inspection then it will be £6.00 per session.
+Our fee for your first visit is £20.00 for the session which includes all equipment and instruction.
+If you are invited to join afterwards the future cost is £10.00 per year membership and then £10.00 per session if you use any of our equipment.
+If you have your own legal equipment which passes our inspection then it will be £6.00 per session.

 SAFETY & LEGAL